 Yoga feels like a therapy.
 It rejuvenates and refreshes your body and mind.
 You feel alive and could sense a deep connection building among your body, mind, and soul.

-Yoga is an incredibly powerful tool for anxiety.
-Selecting the appropriate asanas (postures) can help you calm the mind, relax the body and release nervous tension.
+For the very same reason, yoga is an incredibly powerful tool to help relieve anxiety.
+Selecting appropriate asanas (postures) can help you calm the mind, relax the body, and release nervous tension.

 Essentially, what it means is yoga can tame the mind.
 It is the nature of the mind to jump from one thought to the other.
 This is commonly referred to as the monkey mind.
 Yoga helps to calm down this chatter.

-When anxiety becomes so severe, it interferes with your everyday life, and then it becomes an anxiety disorder.
-The feeling of fear may be with you all the time.
+When anxiety becomes severe, it interferes with your everyday life, leading to anxiety disorder.
+The fear may be with you all the time.
 It is intense and sometimes debilitating.
 This type of anxiety may cause you to stop doing things you enjoy.
-If left untreated, anxiety keeps getting worse.
+If left untreated, anxiety can keep getting worse.
 This is where yoga can be of some help.
 Yoga practice can help you control your fears by slowing the activity of your monkey mind.

 According to Ayurvedic medicine, anxiety is an expression of excessive Vata in mano vaha srotas (the channel of the mind).
 This occurs along with the predominance of rajas and tamas (manashik guna), qualities of activity and inertia in the mind.

 Vata dosha for the mind